Monday, 26 June 2023

 AND TWENTY YEARS OF MARRIAGE.

-SINCE THAT DAY THE FOX HAS APPEARED IN MY POE-
+SINCE THAT DAY, THE FOX HAS APPEARED IN MY PLACE-

-THIS MIGHT BE SHAM-MANIC BLOG BUT EVEN IF IT
+THIS MIGHT BE A SHAM-MANIC BLOG, BUT EVEN IF IT

 VIDEO OF HOW MANY TIMES THE FOX HAS